fooof-tools/fooof/doc/reference.rst

 Reference and Reporting Information
 ===================================

-This page covers information for how to reference and report on using FOOOF, as well as some collected information and examples of projects, tools, and analyses that have and can be done using FOOOF.
+This page describes how to reference and report on using this method for parameterizing neural power spectra, and related information.

 Table of Contents
 -----------------